OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 * Helped retain website visitors on the site rather than exiting
 * Allowed promotion of specific online forms or web pages as a first option, relevant telephone and email addresses as a second, and webchat for those services trialling it.

+## Collaborative development

+Having had a quote from our CMS provider for the necessary development we realised we wouldn't have sufficient budget to cover the work.

+We decided to approach the web team at Kings Lynn & West Norfolk, as they had developed the functionality themselves and used the same CMS as us.
+We quickly decided that collaboration between the two authorities would deliver an outcome closer to our requirements, and as it turned out at only 10% of the quoted cost from our provider.

+Using a free webchat option from [Tawk.to](https://www.tawk.to) helped reduce costs yet further.

 ## What we learned

 * We didn't do enough to research what our users really wanted